 Visustin calculates a few flow chart metrics.
 You can find this feature via the Statistics command in the View menu.

-Number of physical source code lines the graph was created from.
+The Lines count equals the number of physical source code lines the chart was created from.
 This line count includes all lines, be it code, comment or blank.
 A line ends at a newline character.
 Line continuation characters are not taken into account.

-The cyclomatic complexity metric measures the number of decisions in a program.
+Cyclomatic complexity measures the number of decisions in a program.
 Cyclomatic complexity is counted from the flow chart structure as follows:

 Cyclomatic complexity = Number of decisions + 1

-Visustin displays the cyclomatic complexity of any code you have selected.
-You can get the total complexity of an entire file (class, module, program).
-If you select a single procedure only, you get the complexity of that procedure.
+Visustin displays the cyclomatic complexity for the code you have created the flow chart from.
+Depending on what the flow chart covers, you get the total complexity of an entire file (class, module, program).
+If the flow chart contains a single procedure only, you see the cyclomatic complexity of that procedure.

 Procedure cyclomatic complexity (CC) = Complexity of a single procedure